USI-MSDE-SA-2023/sa--christelle00/src/sa/model/index.md

 !include <tupadr3/font-awesome/database>

-title Seismo Scraping
-interface " " as BSP
-interface " " as DBD
-interface " " as FJWT
-interface " " as UAS
-interface " " as UIR
+title Seismo Scraping Logical View interface " " as BSP interface " " as FJWT interface " " as UAS interface " " as UIR
 interface " " as SDB
-interface " " as DBR
-interface " " as DBA
 interface " " as UIP
 interface " " as UIC
+interface " " as DBI
-interface " " as DBPR
+interface " " as UID
-interface " " as DBPC
+interface " " as UIA

 [Scraping Library] as BS
 [Database <$database{scale=0.33}>] as DB
 [User Interface] as UI
-[Authentication System] as AS
 [Flask JWT Extended] as JWT
-[Rating System] as RS
+[Rating] as RS
+[Display] as D
+[Actions API] as AA

 component Scraper as SM {